 - Screen failing to light up

 If you are seeing any of these three symptoms, then it is most likely your phone has a broken LCD screen and it will need to be repaired.
-Repairing or replacing the LCD screen is more expensive compared to replacing a cracked screen, but it can be done if you visit the dealer or repair shop.
+To repair or replace the LCD (Liquid Crystal Display) screen is more expensive compared to replacing a cracked phone screen, but it can be done if you visit the dealer or repair shop.

-What To Do if Your Phone LCD Screen is Broken?
+What To Do if Your Phone Screen is Broken?

 But no amount of preventative measures can guarantee that your smartphone will never be damaged.
-If you discover a crack on the screen or any damage to your phone, the first thing you should do is a functional check.
-Take a few seconds to test out the touch commands such as presses and swipes. learn how to restore data from broken screen
+If you discover a crack on the phone screen or any damage to your phone, the first thing you should do is a functional check.
+Take a few seconds to test out the touch commands such as presses and swipes.

 Observe the display for any signs of damage to the LCD.
 Once you know the type of damage that is present, you can take the proper steps to have it corrected.

-A cracked screen can be annoying, but a broken LCD screen needs to be fixed quickly before the damage can spread.
-Knowing what to do and where to go can help you when facing a broken phone screen.
+A cracked phone screen can be annoying, but a broken LCD screen needs to be fixed quickly before the damage can spread.
+Knowing what to do and where to go can help you when facing a broken screen for your iPhone or Android.